QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

-In addition to watching how the towering mind of John von Neumann formulated an equilibrium model of price and quantity vectors in balanced growth, this notebook shows how fruitfully to employ the following important tools:
+In addition to watching how the towering mind of John von Neumann formulated an equilibrium model of price and quantity vectors in balanced growth, this lecture shows how fruitfully to employ the following important tools:

 -  a zero-sum two-player game